ppy/osu-wiki/news/2024/2024-06-09-corsace-closed.md

 Congratulations to [maliszewski](https://osu.ppy.sh/users/12408961), [worst hr player](https://osu.ppy.sh/users/14106450) and [enri](https://osu.ppy.sh/users/8640970) for clinching the top 3 spots.

-Due to unfortunate circumstances, the Grand Finals match could not be played as scheduled.
+Due to unfortunate circumstances however, the Grand Finals match could not be played as scheduled.
 However, spectators excited for a legendary showdown between tournament titans [worst hr player](https://osu.ppy.sh/users/14106450) and [maliszewski](https://osu.ppy.sh/users/12408961) were not let down, because [a showmatch](https://www.youtube.com/watch?v=UwMCXxlIs3E) was able to happen and everyone was able to see what would've happened were they to fight for all the marbles:

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/UwMCXxlIs3E" frameborder="0" allowfullscreen></iframe>